eclipsesource/tabris-decorators/doc/data-binding.md

   }
 ```

+## Two-Way bindings

-## @bind({path: "#\<id\>.\<property\>", typeGuard?: Function})
+### @bind({path: "#\<targetElementId\>.\<targetProperty\>", typeGuard?: Function})

-Binds the decorated property of a widget to the property of a child.
-As with `@getById`, the binding is established after `append` is called the first time on the widget, there needs to be exactly one child with the given id, and it has to have a property of the same type.
+Binds the decorated *base property* of a *base component* to the property of a *target element* (descendant widget).
+As with `@getById`, the binding is established after `append` is called the first time on the widget, there needs to be exactly one descendant widget with the given id, and it has to have a property of the same type.

-`@bind` creates a TWO-WAY binding, meaning changes to the source/child widget property are not just reflected on the decorated property, but also the other way around.
-Change events are fired for the decorated property if (and only if) the source/child widget fires change events.
+`@bind` creates a two-way binding, meaning changes to the *target property* are reflected on the decorated *base property* and the other way around.
+Change events are fired for the decorated *base property* if (and only if) the *target element* fires change events.
 Only one `@bind` decorator can be applied to any given property.
 It also implies `@property` and includes its typeGuard feature.
 Only one of the two can be applied to the same property.

 `@bind` only works on classes decorated with `@component`.

-As with one-way bindings, setting the *base* property to `undefined` resets the *target* property to its initial value.
+As with one-way bindings, setting the *base property* to `undefined` resets the *target property* to its initial value.

-## @bind(path: string)
+### @bind(path: string)

 Shorthand for `@bind({path: string})`

+## Other

-## @getById
+### @getById

 Lets the property return the descendant with the same id as the property name.
 The following rules apply:

  * It only works on classes decorated with `@component`.
  * It is read-only at runtime.
 Attempts to set the property fill fail silently.
- * It will search for a matching child exactly once, after `append` is called the first time on the widget instance.
+ * It will search for a matching descendant widget exactly once, after `append` is called the first time on the widget instance.
  * If accessed before children have been appended it will throw an error.
- * It will always return the same child, even if it is disposed or removed.
+ * It will always return the same descendant, even if it is disposed or removed.
  * It will throw if there is no match, more than one, or if the type is not correct.

 ## @getById(v => boolean)